abalirac/graphs-example/README.md

 # Example App

-Example App made with React + Hooks + PrimeReact
+Example App made with React + Hooks + PrimeReact to display a list of simulations and graphs

 ## Available Scripts